 All options provide data and information about specific products.
 However, third party independent laboratory testing is unbiased.
 All products or materials in any given category are tested using the same protocol, providing an “apples to apples” comparison.
 Often testing data is available online in the same format as other manufacturer results.

 Testing Standards and Requirements

 Testing standards and requirements need to be developed and put in place that take into consideration current infection control requirements and recommendations.
-Conflicts occur when manufacturer recommendations don’t coincide and those responsible for cleaning, disinfection and sterilization step outside required and existing protocol.
-Potential risk and liability exists for everyone.
+Conflicts occur when manufacturer recommendations don’t coincide and those responsible for cleaning, disinfection, and sterilization step outside required and existing protocol.
+Potential risk and liability exist for everyone.
 If manufacturer recommendations are not followed warranties may be voided, leaving healthcare facilities vulnerable.